 Then a group of students from Boston schools, including Boston Latin and English High, formed the Oneida Football Club.
 They played pickup teams starting in 1862 on Boston Common.
 In 1925, surviving members dedicated a small monument on their old playing field.
 They bragged they’d not only never been beaten, they’d never allowed an opponent to score.

 The Oneida Club disbanded after a few years.
 Then in 1887, Boston Latin played English High on Thanksgiving at Harvard Stadium.
 They did it again for 130 consecutive football games.
-It’s the oldest consecutive Thanksgiving high school rivalry in the country.
+It’s the oldest continuous Thanksgiving high school rivalry in the country.

 Latin tends to beat English (they’re 80-38-13), and in 2011 the Wolfpack gave the Bulldogs a 50-0 drubbing.
 With Latin ahead 44-0, Latin let a woman player onto the field, senior Kathy Le.
 The crowd cheered.

 Massachusetts has 10 other high school football rivalries that go back more than a hundred years.
 Braintree and Milton will make it an even dozen in 2020.

 Some Thanksgiving games between rivals attract thousands of fans, like the 100th annual Salem-Beverly contest in 1998.
 The game drew 11,000, a bigger crowd than struggling Major League Baseball teams can sometimes lure to their ballfields.